tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### Certificate

-The certificate to be used for authentication and any supporting certificates in the chain.
+The Certificate message contains the certificate to be used for authentication and any supporting certificates in the chain.
 This structure is defined in {{!TLS13}}, Section 4.4.2.